chocolate-doom/chocolate-doom/README.md

 ### Crispy Doom 5.6.3

-Crispy Doom 5.6.3 will be released on October XX, 2019.
-This release addresses the community feedback received after 5.6.2 release and brings support for the updated Episode 5: Sigil.
+Crispy Doom 5.6.3 has been released on October 04, 2019.
+This release addresses the community feedback received after 5.6.2 release and brings support for the updated Episode 5: Sigil v1.2/v1.21.

 **Features**